Wintermute2036/Synthetic-Insights/README.md

 ---

+## Build Status

+- [x] Architecture defined
+- [x] Data sources selected
+- [ ] Project scaffold
+- [ ] USGS seismic feed
+- [ ] Cesium globe rendering
+- [ ] ADS-B flight tracking
+- [ ] Shodan infrastructure layer
+- [ ] Threat intelligence feeds
+- [ ] Data fusion logic
+- [ ] Visual filter modes

+---

 ## Purpose

-This project serves as a functional demonstration of open source intelligence aggregation, a cybersecurity portfolio artifact, and an ongoing documentation of what one person and an AI collaborator can build with public tooling and genuine curiosity.
+This project is a functional demonstration of open source intelligence aggregation, a cybersecurity portfolio artifact, and an ongoing record of what one person and an AI collaborator can build with public tooling and genuine curiosity.
-This project exists because the data is already public.
-Most people just aren't looking at it in the same place at the same time.

 ---

 ## Legal